jest-community/jest-runner-tsd/README.md

 # `jest-runner-tsd`

-A Jest runner that tests typescript typings using [tsd](https://github.com/SamVerschueren/tsd) under the hood.
+A Jest runner that tests TypeScript type definitions using [tsd](https://github.com/SamVerschueren/tsd) under the hood.

 ## Install